New PhD studentships awarded

 Richard Baugh, University of Oxford:

-Richard’s PhD research is focusing on the brain tumour glioblastoma.
-Glioblastoma has a dismal outlook with only 20 per cent of patients surviving a year from diagnosis.
+Richard’s research focuses on the brain tumour glioblastoma.
+Glioblastoma has a dismal outlook, with only 20 per cent of patients surviving a year from diagnosis.
 The nature of the tumour makes it difficult to remove surgically; radiation and chemotherapy are currently used to slow its growth but cannot eliminate the tumour completely.
 Richard will be working on a new immunotherapy approach to target the tumour more effectively.
+Read more.

 Applying for a PhD studentship

-We are currently calling for applications for PhD studentships in our three priority areas: neuro-oncology, acquired brain damage, and headache and facial pain.
-The closing date for applications is 13 December 2017.
+We issue an annual call for applications for PhD studentships.
+Studentships are currently restricted to those planning projects in one of our three priority areas: neuro-oncology, acquired brain damage, and headache and facial pain.
+Calls are issued annually in September, with awards made in February.
 Find out more here.